stanford-crfm/levanter/docs/Blog-Post.md

 resuming from preemption, since the data stream must be restarted from the beginning (or one must take care to track byte offsets).

 In Levanter, we take a hybrid approach.
 We preprocess the data online, but we cache the results of preprocessing so that resumes are much faster and so that subsequent runs are even faster (when preprocessing is a bottleneck).
+As soon as the first part of the cache is complete.
+Levanter will start training, and will continue to preprocess the rest of the data in the background.
+This allows us to start training as soon as possible, while still allowing us to iterate on the data format.
+Moreover, we can resume from preemption without having to reprocess the entire data set.
 Our cache format also allows for iterating on sequence length without retokenizing, which in our experience is a commonly requested feature.

-Levanter can automatically spin up a Ray cluster using the nodes being used for training, using the typically impressive CPUs of those machines to preprocess data.
+Levanter's preprocessing works by spinning up a Ray cluster using the nodes being used for training, exploiting the typically impressive CPUs of those machines to preprocess data.
 This is especially useful for large data sets like [The Pile](https://pile.eleuther.ai/) or the [Red Pajama](https://github.com/togethercomputer/RedPajama-Data) dataset.

 Preprocessing can also be performed offline using a Ray cluster, or on a single machine.
 In all cases, the caches produced by preprocessing are fully reproducible, so that we can assure bitwise reproducibility even when preprocessing is performed on different machines.

-TODO: see if we can land this before launch

-Soon, we will enable training while tokenization is still in progress, which will allow you to start training on a data set before it is fully tokenized.
-This will be especially useful when iterating on formatting for large data sets, where preprocessing can take a long time.
-We also aim to make resuming from preemption even faster than it is now.
+Levanter works out of the box with either [Hugging Face Datasets](https://huggingface.co/datasets) (including streaming) or urls of (compressed) jsonl files.
+Caches can be stored in any fsspec-compatible file system, including GCS and local file systems.

 #### Live Visualization during Training